-(a) Statement of Compliance with Philippine Financial Reporting Standards
+a) Statement of Compliance with Philippine Financial Reporting Standards b) Presentation of Financial Statements

 The financial statements of the Bank have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
 PFRS are adopted by the Financial Reporting Standards Council (FRSC), from the pronouncements issued by the International Accounting Standards Board, and approved by the Philippine Board of Accountancy.